mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 The beaker must live in close proximity with the human desiring the
 boost for at least three months.
-They must then be within one metre
+They must then be within one meter
 of each other during the time the boost is taking place.
 If this distance
 is exceeded, roll 2D.
 On 6+ the beaker will die.
 Roll once each combat
 round while the separation continues.